Manish-M2018/Manish-M2018/README.md

 - :walking: Core Member - Developer Student Clubs
 - :man: IEEE Execom member
 - :octocat: Android app developer at [MSRIT Connect](https://play.google.com/store/apps/details?id=msrit.msritconnect.com.msritconnect&hl=en) (5K+ users of the app)
+- :robot: AI-based research internship with Samsung Research Institute - Bangalore

 ### Currently working on:

-:robot: AI-based research internship with Samsung Research Institute - Bangalore
+Leading a team of 10 members for the task of identification of vulnerabilities in the Critical Information Infrastructure of the country at [NCIIPC (a unit of NTRO)](https://www.nciipc.gov.in/)